Scrip: Commercial gift cards

 Visa, Mastercard and American Express gift cards are initially funded by a credit card or bank account, after which the funding account and gift card are not connected to one another.
 Once the predetermined funds are consumed, the card number expires.
 A gift of a gift card, maybe in an attractive wrapper, may be seen as more socially acceptable than a gift of cash.
 It also prevents the gift being spent on something the giver views as undesirable (or used as savings).

 However, unless the gift card is obtained at a discount (paying less than the actual value of the card), buying scrip with ordinary money is arguably pointless, as it then ties up the money until it is used, and usually it may only be used at one store.
 Furthermore, not all gift cards issued are redeemed.
 In 2006, the value of unredeemed gift cards was estimated at almost US$8 billion.

 Another disadvantage of gift cards is that some issuers charge "maintenance fees" on the cards, particularly if they are not used after a certain period of time; or the card will expire after a given period of time.
 Some provinces and states in North America (e.g. California, Ontario, Massachusetts, Ohio, Washington) have enacted laws to eliminate non-use fees or expirations, but because the laws often only apply to single-merchant cards buyers have to review the gift card conditions prior to purchase to determine exact restrictions and fees.
 Additionally, if a retailer goes bankrupt, gift cards can suddenly become worthless.
 Even if stores do not close immediately, the company may stop accepting the cards.
-This became a significant issue during the global financial crisis of 2008–2009, prompting the Consumers Union to call upon the Federal Trade Commission to regulate the issue.
+This became a significant issue during the 2008 financial crisis, prompting the Consumers Union to call upon the Federal Trade Commission to regulate the issue.